 Yes.
 When medically necessary diagnostic testing or health screening services are ordered and/or referred by a licensed health care provider, we will cover the cost of medically necessary COVID-19 tests and the associated doctor’s visit.
-If applicable, your plan’s copayment, coinsurance and/or deductible cost-sharing will be waived for medically necessary COVID-19 diagnostic testing and/or health screening services.
+If applicable, your plan’s copayment, coinsurance and/or deductible cost-sharing will be waived for medically necessary COVID-19 diagnostic testing and/or health screening services and treatment.

 Is pre-approval needed for COVID-19 testing/screening services under my plan coverage?

-No. We will not need pre-approval, prior certification, prior notice and/or step therapy protocols for medically necessary COVID-19 diagnostic testing and health screening services, when medically necessary services are ordered and/or referred by a licensed health care provider.
+No. We will not need pre-approval, prior certification, prior notice and/or step therapy protocols for medically necessary COVID-19 diagnostic testing, health screening services and treatment, when medically necessary services are ordered and/or referred by a licensed health care provider.

-Where may I get COVID-19 testing/screening services under my plan coverage?
+Where may I get COVID-19 testing, screening services, and treatment under my plan coverage?

-Medically necessary COVID-19 diagnostic testing and/or health screening services and the associated doctor’s visit will be covered when ordered, referred and/or performed in the following In-Network places:
+Medically necessary COVID-19 diagnostic testing and/or health screening services and treatment and the associated doctor’s visit will be covered when ordered, referred and/or performed in the following In-Network places: